AScozzari/W3suitever1/replit.md

 # Overview

-W3 Suite is a multi-tenant enterprise platform centralizing core business operations across modules like CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
+W3 Suite is a multi-tenant enterprise platform designed to centralize core business operations across various modules like CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
 It features a unique WindTre glassmorphism design, robust OAuth2/OIDC security with MFA, and utilizes PostgreSQL with Row Level Security (RLS) for strong tenant isolation.
 A central Brand Interface HQ system supports multi-brand management.
 The platform aims to be a scalable, secure, and comprehensive business solution with significant market potential.

 # User Preferences